alinex/bash-lib/CONTRIBUTING.md

 2 tests, 0 failures
 ```

-Other possibilities to run the tests are:
+Other possibilities to run the local tests are:

 - `bats local/bash-lib` - run all tests
 - `bats local/bash-lib/_setup.bats` - run only tests in file